Easy Crusty Bread

 Instructions:

-2. Cover bowl with plastic wrap and let it rest on the kitchen counter for 3 hours.
+2. Cover the bowl with plastic wrap and let it rest on the kitchen counter for 3 hours.

 3. With 2-3 Tbs of flour, flour the work surface and the ball of dough.